We’re into real estate investing. We’re also into keeping it real.

 The RingCentral app is an amazing perk that comes with their service.
-At no additional charge, you can have full control over your office phone system, all from the convenience of your smart phone.
-It doesn't just forward calls directly to you, but it also allows you to make calls on your cell phone from you business phone number (so you won't have to give out your personal phone number to every person you call for business purposes).
+At no additional charge, you can have full control over your office phone system, all from the convenience of your smartphone.
+It doesn't just forward calls directly to you, but it also allows you to make calls on your cell phone from your business phone number (so you won't have to give out your personal phone number to every person you call for business purposes).

 This has really enhanced my overall experience with the service and it has given me a lot of freedom that I otherwise wouldn't have – and this app by itself is enough to sell me on RingCentral over many of their competitors.

 I've talked to several folks who have tried to rely entirely on a free phone service like Google Voice.
 I’m not saying this can’t work – but in my experience, I've found that these free services just don’t have nearly the same kind of customization settings (including toll-free numbers and faxing capabilities) that I need to have.
 As such, these free services just aren't a good long-term solution for me.